Which Way Do I Install The Oil Seal?

 Crank seals on the drive side or primary side are meant to retain the oil level in the chain case.
 The seal is installed with the spring facing out toward the primary case.

-Seals in the timing cover on the opposite end of the crankshaft are retaining oil pressure in the cover.
+Seals in the timing cover are retaining oil pressure in the cover.
 An example of this is the timing side crank oil feed seal.
+The points seal is meant to keep oil away from the contact breaker so it is installed reverse of the feed seal.

 Gearbox seals retain gear oil so to spring goes towards the inside of the gearbox.